Gary-Gs/go-clean-arch/README.md

+# go-clean-arch

-This repo is a backend service boilerplate code, a clean architecture framework implementation for Go.
+This repo is a backend service boilerplate code, a clean architecture framework implementation for Go (with echo).

 Initially forked from bxcodec/go-clean-arch, I have done some optimization and refactoring to make it more efficient and easier to use for greenfield projects.

 Just simply pull and get started.

-# go-clean-arch

-## Description
+### Description
 This is an example of implementation of Clean Architecture in Go (Golang) projects.

 Rule of Clean Architecture by Uncle Bob